Skip to Content

 A picture of a Celtic Quaternary Knot

-Celtic Quaternary knot simply means four-sided or four.
+Celtic Quaternary knot means four-sided or four.

 But a few possibilities are: